On the universal properties of stochastic processes under optimally tuned Poisson restart

 where $\langle T^s_{r_\ast}\rangle$ and $\langle T^f_{r_\ast}\rangle$ denote the average completion time of, respectively, successful and unsuccessful process realizations.
 Below we show that in addition to Eq. (\ref{relation5}), the following inequality for the quadratic statistical moments of completion times is also valid at the optimal restart rate

+Let us derive Eq. (\ref{result6}).
 The completion time probability density of a random process with two competing outcomes can be represented as $P(T)=P^s(T)+P^f(T)$, where $P^s(T)$ and $P^f(T)$ correspond the contributions of successful and unsuccessful trials, respectively.
 The restart-free probability of success is then expressed as $p=\int_0^\infty P^s(T)dT$, and the mean time for successful runs is given by $\langle T^s\rangle=p^{-1}\int_0^\infty P^s(T)TdT$.
 In the presence of stochastic restart with rate $r$, the probability of success becomes

 Here $\tilde P^s(r)$ and $\tilde P(r)$ denote the Laplace-transforms of $P^s(T)$ and $P(T)$ evaluated at $r$.
 The relation (\ref{relation5}) follows from Eq.(\ref{p_r_exp}) and extremality condition $d p_{r}/dr|_{r=r_\ast}=0$.